 This paper was accepted for publication in The Journal of the Royal Society for the Promotion of Health (now the Royal Society for Public Health) and the final (edited, revised and typeset) version of this paper was published in The Journal of the Royal Society for the Promotion of Health, Volume 128 No 1, January 2008, by Sage Publications Ltd, All rights reserved. © The Royal Society for the Promotion of Health.

-At the present time the Coalition Government remain ‘committed to ensuring that all new homes post-2016 can be zero-carbon’.
+As of January 2011 the Coalition Government remain ‘committed to ensuring that all new homes post-2016 can be zero-carbon’.
 Despite this, nearly 5 years after the initial announcement, there is still no decision about what zero-carbon will actually mean in practice.

 The industry itself, through the work of the Zero Carbon Hub, have proposed that zero carbon should be achieved by a mixture of three factors: Energy Efficiency (for example through minimising heat loss through the fabric of the building), Carbon Compliance (on-site energy generation) and Allowable Solutions (making up any shortfall, up to a maximum of 30%, possibly including an option of paying cash ‘compensation’ into a fund instead of having to achieve zero-carbon).

 In respect of the Energy Efficiency component, the Zero Carbon Hub have proposed that energy used for heating and cooling energy should be no more than either 39kWh/mē/yr (for flats and mid-terrace houses) or 46 kWh/mē/yr (for all other homes) — a long way short of the industry-leading voluntary German Passivhaus standard of 15kWh/mē/yr, but avoiding the mandatory need to adopt the more advanced techniques and technologies involved, such as high levels of airtightness, triple glazing and heat recovery ventilation systems.